In a nutshell

 - The 180-degree rule, proper perspective shifts and camera movement are all essential factors in continuity.

 In classical music theory, there are rules for constructing a song’s melody, harmony and overall structure.
-Similarly, continuity is the structure of film and video.
-It establishes composition rules that help connect viewers to your video’s narrative.
+Similarly, continuity rules for moving images provide a consistent structure in film and video.
 Keeping continuity in mind when editing ensures that things stay consistent from shot to shot, scene to scene and throughout action sequences.

-In this article, we will define what continuity is and why it’s such an important concept to cinema.
+In this article, we will define what continuity is and why it’s such an important concept in cinema.

 What is continuity editing?